-Within 14 days of receipt of the report, the Director, Human Resources, or designate, will give such orders or takes such steps as necessary to resolve the complaint.
+Within 14 days of receipt of the report, an Investigator will be assigned by the Employer to investigate the complaint.
+The Investigator will be responsible for implementing the necessary actions to resolve the complaint.
 Such steps may include meeting with the complainant and respondent, informal mediation, or the imposition of discipline up to and including discharge from employment.
 The complainant or respondent, (provided the respondent is a member of the Union) will be entitled to have a shop steward present at any such meeting.
 Confidentiality forms will be signed by all participants prior to the meeting and any confidentiality breach will result in discipline, up to and including termination of employment for cause.

-Where the complainant and respondent, (provided the respondent is a member of the Union) is not satisfied with the Director, Human Resources or designate's response, resolution or discipline imposed, the parties will, within 30 days, refer the complaint to a mutually agreed upon independent adjudicator with appropriate expertise.
-Payment will be shared equally by both parties.
+Where the complainant and respondent, (provided the respondent is a member of the Union) is not satisfied with the outcome of the investigation, including the response, resolution or discipline imposed, the parties will, within 30 days, refer the complaint to a mutually agreed upon independent adjudicator with appropriate expertise.
+Payment will be shared equally by both the Employer and the Union.
 The adjudicator will work to achieve a mutually acceptable resolution.
 Where a resolution is not achieved, the adjudicator shall have the right to: